johnbrewster/johnbrewster.github.io/_pages/services.md

 layout: default
 ---

-I can provide professional planning, management and support for all phases of your building project.
+I can help you with professional planning, management and support for all phases of your building project.
 The following is a selection of the services I can provide.

 ### Architectural Consultancy
 * feasibility studies